 While French, British and Americans business and governments had interests in the transit, these foreigners essentially ignored Nicaragua and Costa Rica in their negotiations.
 While there were many layers of complication in turning this make-shift passage into an interoceanic canal, most prominent was a breach of contract between Vanderbilt and the Nicaraguan government, as Vanderbilt failed to pay ten percent of his profits to the Nicaraguans, per their concession agreement.
 Seizing the opportunity, William Walker and his filibusters turned Nicaragua’s civil war into an international conflict, declaring himself president of the country in a sham election and commandeering Vanderbilt’s fleet either as a lien against payment or the spoils of war.

-Walker’s assent as president marked the beginning of the end of his adventure (1).
+Walker’s assent as president marked the beginning of the end of his adventure.
 The opposing Nicaraguan forces of Liberals and Conservatives joined forces with Salvadorian and Honduran troops to fight Walker, who began to promote Nicaragua as a slave state, promising 250 acres of land to single immigrants and 300 acres to arriving families.
 The Walker reign lasted less than two years, but in the chaos of 1856–57, cooler heads emerged from the presidents of Guatemala and Costa Rica, each having achieved stable governments.